 Ingredients for formulation of suspensions (pharmaceutical)

-During the formulation of suspensions selection of excipients are depended on the nature of API (active pharmaceutical ingredients) and the proposed delivery form either prepared pharmaceutical suspension or dry powder for suspension.
-The core ingredients for a pharmaceutical suspension are active pharmaceutical ingredients, suspending agents, wetting agents, solvents, buffers, anti-foaming agents, flocculating agents, preservatives, antioxidants, coloring agents, flavoring agents, sweetening agents etc.
+During the formulation of suspensions selection of excipients depends on the nature of API (active pharmaceutical ingredients) and the proposed delivery form either prepared pharmaceutical suspension or dry powder for suspension.
+The core ingredients for a pharmaceutical suspension are active pharmaceutical ingredients, suspending agents, wetting agents, solvents, buffers, anti-foaming agents, flocculating agents, preservatives, antioxidants, coloring agents, flavoring agents, sweetening agents, etc.

 Active pharmaceutical ingredients (API)